MontyBryant/CalcApp/README.md

-This is a an app that has three different levels.
+This is a an app that has three different levels:

 The first is a calculator with a ridle that if solved moves you on to the second level.